NicolasCoucke/HuGoS-code-MAIN/README.md

 # HuGoS - Humans Go Swarming

  HuGoS - Humans Go Swarming - is a Unity-based framework for conducting online experiments on human collective behavior.
 It is especially suited for the experimental scenario's that are of interest to swarm robotics.
-For more info please read the corresponding journal paper: http://iridia.ulb.ac.be/IridiaTrSeries/link/IridiaTr2020-014.pdf
+For more info please read the [corresponding journal paper](http://iridia.ulb.ac.be/IridiaTrSeries/link/IridiaTr2020-014.pdf)

  ## Getting started